tlamoureux24/JK-BMS-by-Modbus-RS485/README.md

 ##### **Communication board**

-Here is verified and validated ports configuration.
+Here is verified and validated ports configuration:

 ( **Warning:** There are mistakes in some documents )